Is AA for you?

 Our experience in AA, is that none of us can recover alone, but that together we can.

-What is Alcoholism
+What is Alcoholism (Alcohol Use Disorder)

 “We alcoholics are men and women who have lost the ability to control our drinking.
 We know that no real alcoholic ever recovers control.
 All of us felt at times that we were regaining control, but such intervals – usually brief – were inevitably followed by still less control, which led in time to pitiful and incomprehensible demoralization.”